Talend-PreSales/partnerresources/demos/api/api001-student-api/README.md

 - Talend Studio 7.3+
 - A [MySQL 8](https://dev.mysql.com/downloads/) Instance

 :question: Don't have a MySQL Instance?
-Consider running one in Docker.
+Consider running one in [Docker](../../../misc/docker.md)

 ## Required Artifacts <a name="requiredartifacts"></a>